-The overall responsibility for delivering VFM lies with the Board with the Chairs of the Resident Services Committee, the Group Audit and Risk Committee, the People and Governance Committee and the Development Committee responsible for ensuring that VFM is considered as part of the decision-making process.
+The overall responsibility for delivering VFM and ensuring VFM is considered as part of the decision-making process lies with the Board and the Chairs of the Resident Services Committee, the Group Audit and Risk Committee, the People and Governance Committee and the Development Committee.

 We have produced regulatory metrics at both Group and Association level to be consistent with the financial statements as a whole.
-The section immediately below addresses the metrics at Group level before we focus in on the performance of the Association where we have compared performance across the Regulator of Social Housing ("RSH") metrics and the Board's chosen VFM indicators.
+The section immediately following on page 8 addresses the metrics at Group level before we focus on the performance of the Association where we have compared performance across the Regulator of Social Housing (RSH) metrics and the Board's chosen VFM indicators.